How to Read Your Earning Statement

 Additional Deduction Information

 Both mandatory and voluntary deductions may be withheld from an employee’s paycheck.
 Mandatory deductions are required by law and include Federal Income Tax, State Income Tax, Social Security, Medicare, and Workers’ Benefit Fund Tax.
-Voluntary deductions are elected by the employee and include Pre-Tax Parking, Medical and Dental Premiums, Tax Deferred Investments, and Charitable Fund Drive Donations.
+Voluntary deductions are elected by the employee and include Pre-Tax Parking, Medical and Dental Premiums, Voluntary Retirement Savings, and Charitable Fund Drive Donations.

 Employee CORE Health Insurance Benefits